microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot Q&A.md

 #### How can I build effective prompts?
 Learn to create effective, natural language inputs (prompts) in Copilot for Security **[here](https://learn.microsoft.com/en-us/security-copilot/prompting-tips).**

-#### Will Copilot for Security take action?
+#### Will Copilot for Security take remediation action?
-Copilot for Security won't take remediation action for you (it's a guided response), but there’s a possibility of more automation in the future.
+Copilot for Security cannot take remediation action for you, but there’s the possibility for more automation in the future.

 #### Can I build my own Copilot for Security plugins?
 Learn how to develop your own custom plugins **[here](https://learn.microsoft.com/en-us/security-copilot/manage-plugins?tabs=securitycopilotplugin#custom-plugins).**

-#### Can my MSSP manage CfS on my behalf?
+#### Can my MSSP manage Copilot for Security on my behalf?
 MSSPs can access customer tenants via Guest Access (B2B) and GDAP.
 Customers must purchase their own SCUs and configure MSSP access accordingly.

 #### Can I use a single instance of Copilot for Security to manage multiple tenants?
-At this time, Copilot for Security doesn’t support prompting across multiple tenants.
+At this time, Copilot for Security does not support prompting across multiple tenants.
 Instead, MSSPs can use Tenant Switching to target *one customer tenant at a time.* MSSPs can select the target customer tenant from a dropdown within the in-product UX.
 Additionally, MSSPs can include the TenantID (GUID) in the Copilot for Security session URL.
-Copilot for Security operates within the context of the user, granting access only to what the delegated account is authorized to view.

 #### What is the Microsoft Copilot Copyright Commitment?
 The Microsoft Customer Copyright Commitment extends intellectual property indemnity support to specific commercial Copilot services, including Copilot for Security.
 If a 3rd-party sues a commercial customer for copyright infringement related to the use of Microsoft’s Copilots or their generated output, Microsoft will defend the customer and cover any adverse judgments or settlements resulting from the lawsuit, provided that the customer adhered to the guardrails and content filters within the products.